-Eskata is the first treatment of its kind to use concentrated hydrogen peroxide in a unique application to completely remove large, dark age spots.
+Eskata is the first treatment of its kind to use concentrated hydrogen peroxide in a unique application to completely remove large, dark age spots (also called Seborrheic Keratosis).
 Reflections is proud to be among the first in the nation to offer this easy treatment, saving patients from the discomfort and downtime of previous treatment options, which included surgical removal and aggressive lasering.

 Eskata is a brand-new treatment for removing seborrheic keratosis, using a special pen applicator to apply highly concentrated hydrogen peroxide to the skin.
 The special formulation is carefully applied to just the area of dark discoloration 4 times, about a minute apart, during each treatment session.
 This topical hydrogen peroxide treatment for seborrheic keratosis was approved by the FDA for safety and efficacy in December 20171, and has become available in select offices starting in Spring 2018.